GoogleChrome/developer.chrome.com/site/en/docs/webstore/troubleshooting/index.md

 ## Cryptocurrency mining {: #cryptocurrency-mining }

-Corresponds to notification ID: Grey Silicon
+Corresponds to notification ID: `Grey Silicon`

-This section addresses extensions that are in violation of the following section of the Chrome Web Store [developer program policies][docs-cws-policies]:

-{% Aside %}

-**Prohibited Products:**

-We don't allow Products or services that:

-- Facilitate unauthorized access to content on websites, such as circumventing paywalls or login restrictions
-- Encourage, facilitate, or enable the unauthorized access, download, or streaming of copyrighted content or media
-- Mine cryptocurrency

-{% endAside %}

-This policy is to prevent the use of extensions and the Chrome Web Store as a platform to mine cryptocurrencies.
+The intent of this policy is to prevent the use of extensions and the Chrome Web Store as a platform to mine cryptocurrencies.

 ### Common reasons for removal/rejection {: #common-reasons-for-removalrejection_14 }